 Compliance Sheriff has provisions for your organization in the event you are being sued over accessibility.
 It does this by providing a comprehensive risk analysis to determine the most effective web solution for the situation.
-Added to that is the VPAT report to have clear focus on which aspects of the compliance faults should be fixed first.
+Added to that is the VPAT report to have a clear focus on which aspects of the compliance faults should be fixed first.
 Moving forward, they create an accessibility policy for future use.

 Compliance Sheriff is a top player in education accessibility

-Compliance Sheriff is the choice of many top educational institutions including California State University, Clemson University, and University of Carolina.
+Compliance Sheriff is the choice of many top educational institutions including California State University, Clemson University, and the University of Carolina.
 This, perhaps, is because Compliance Sheriff understands the nitty-gritty of web accessibility in education.
 Indeed, accessibility is crucial in education and must serve the needs of students, aspirants/applicants, faculty, parents, and employees.
 For best practices, all university campuses, faculties, and departments must adopt the same standards of web design.
-Regardless of whether different different staff contribute to its content development, the website must at all times be usable for and accessible to all categories of people including those with disabilities.
+Regardless of whether different staff contributes to its content development, the website must at all times be usable for and accessible to all categories of people including those with disabilities.

-To help educational institutions achieve accessibility and compliance, Compliance Sheriff renders automated testing for accessibility, remediation and ongoing accessibility maintenance and monitoring for university websites, web applications, intranet and e-learning systems.
+To help educational institutions achieve accessibility and compliance, Compliance Sheriff renders automated testing for accessibility, remediation, and ongoing accessibility maintenance and monitoring for university websites, web applications, intranet, and e-learning systems.

 Compliance Sheriff’s solution requires some level of expertise.
 For this reason, accessibility training is one of the core features of Compliance Sheriff and is aimed at providing concerned parties within an organization with working knowledge of accessibility as well as the several compliance guidelines.
 More often than not, this involves nearly all teams within an organization.